Projects related to our activities

 "This project is funded with the support of the Czech Technology Agency and the Ministry of the Environment of the Czech Republic within the Environment for Life 2 Programme."

-The second project is a transboundary cooperation with Austrian "Interreg" scientists with the project title "Resilient Waters: managing aquatic invasions for sustainable ecosystems".
-The project responds to the steep decline of biodiversity in the Czech-Austrian border area.
-Specifically, it addresses the decline of rheophilic and limnophilic fish species that are characteristic of the entire study area.
-The aim of the project is to promote biodiversity by practically focusing on flagship fish species (here specifically European grayling and crucian carp) and to promote ecological management of the study streams.
+The second project is a cross-border collaboration with Austrian scientists called “Interreg.”
+“Living Treasures, living treasures of streams and pools”.
+The project responds to the sharp decline in biodiversity in the Czechia-Austria border region.
+Specifically, it addresses the decline of rheophilic (current-loving) and limnophilic fish species, which is characteristic of the entire studied area.
+The aim of the project is to support biodiversity by focusing on flagship fish species (specifically, the grayling and crucian carp) and to promote ecological management of the rivers in question.
+The added value of the project is the cross-border cooperation of expert hydrological, sedimentological, ichthyological and limnological teams.

 This project is supported by the Interreg Fund of the European Union.